I strongly recommend getting a larger TV. But if you insist, here are a couple of choices.

-Not everyone has the space or budget for an enormous TV, but most of theare and up -- and for good reason.
+Though we suggest bigger is better in terms of TV, not everyone has the space or budget for an enormous screen.
+Most of the TVs I review are 55 inches and up, and for good reason.
 So you shouldn't be shocked that there are only two picks in my quest to find the best 32-inch TV.

-- I always if you can afford it and have the space.
+I always recommend getting a bigger TV if you can afford it and have the space.

-Readers overwhelmingly ask me to review .
+Readers overwhelmingly ask me to review larger TVs.

-For all of those reasons and more (not least of all enjoyability when watching movies and TV episodes, flipping through the channels or streaming on Hulu, Netflix, or ) 32-inch TVs are the smallest ones I review -- and there are only two current models with this screen size worth recommending.
-Just like with , the next-largest size I review, you won't find the latest extras at this size -- all 32-inch TVs still have and none have picture-enhancing extras such as .
+For all those reasons and more (not least of all enjoyability when watching movies and TV episodes, flipping through the channels or streaming on Hulu, Netflix or Disney Plus) 32-inch TVs are the smallest ones I review -- and there are only two current models with this screen size worth recommending.
+Just like with 43-inch sets, the next-largest size I review, you won't find the latest extras at this size -- all 32-inch TVs still have HD TV (720-pixel or 1080p) resolution instead of 4K and none have picture-enhancing extras such as full-array local dimming.
 Instead, I prize smart TV features like built-in streaming apps and access to YouTube.

 Remember how I said smart TV function is king at this screen size?
 Roku is our favorite platform for a live TV streaming service like Netflix, Prime Video, YouTube and the rest, and it's even better baked into this smart television.
 At this price buying a separate streamer for Roku is a significant investment -- and juggling that streamer's remote is a hassle -- so if you must get a TV of this size to meet your viewing needs, this is our pick for the best 32 inch TV.

-It has three HDMI ports, delivers high-quality images with 720 pixel high definition and is compatible with Amazon Alexa and Google Assistant, so you don't have to upgrade your smart speaker devices to interact with this particular 32 inch TV.
+This smart LED TV has three HDMI ports, delivers high-quality images with 720 pixel high definition and is compatible with Amazon Alexa and Google Assistant, so you don't have to upgrade your smart speaker devices to interact with this particular 32 inch LED TV.

 If you're looking for the best 32 inch TV with Alexa, this Toshiba features Amazon's Fire TV system built-in, making it a direct competitor to the TCL's Roku system.
 In general we like Roku better than Fire TV, thanks to superior menus and search, but this Toshiba has one cool extra the TCL lacks: built-in Alexa, available by talking into the remote.
 Note that the Echo Dot in the above image isn't included.